Nurse Wootton on the Toilet

 “Wootton” is correct, according to the 1920 Census and other published information.
 This post has been updated.
 After the closing of Women’s Hospital, Nina E. Wootton continued a distinguished career in nursing, )

-Our film needs your help!
-Please consider a $5, $10, $25, or larger gift to help us finish "Chipping Away" in 2015.
+This important documentary work-in-progress needs your help!
+If you care about the untold stories of African American artists, please consider a $100, $50, or $25 gift to help us finish "Chipping Away".
 Your tax deductible donation will go toward expenses of editing, licensing of image rights, and music.
 Learn more here.